Frequently Asked Questions

 How do I house train my dog?

 Patience and persistence is key.
 Your puppy will give you a warning sign when needing a potty break, such as spinning, sniffing, whining, circling, leaving the room, or pacing.
-Always take your puppy out right after a meal and remove water early in the evening to avoid any accidents.
+Always take your puppy out right after they wake up, after a meal, and after or during playtime.
+Remove water early in the evening to avoid any accidents.

 How to get my puppy to stop biting?